Nintsu87/TAMK-linux/README.md

 ----------
 - Task1: listing all command line arguments after the first one.
 - Task2: using execve() for simple command line ls
+- Task3: use task2 as a child process
+- Task4: update task3 so the path and possible command for execve() comes from command line